Historic pink matte glaze tile

 C. Be aware that the time required for multiple tests can be extensive.
 If a quick match does not happen, this can mean MONTHS.
 Mixing of glaze ingredients, recordkeeping, firing, and adjusting of the next round of glaze recipes takes time.
 Glazes usually look very different unfired than fired, so, unlike paint, adjustments in glaze recipes cannot be guided by eye.
 Each glaze firing takes at least 48 hours and several can be done every week, but a lot of thinking, reference book research, and dozens of firings may be needed to achieve a close match.
 Furthermore, we have numerous projects underway all the time: your project is subject to competition for time.

-Important: your "commercial" tile will be flatter and more square and more "perfect" than handmade tile!
 Your tile may also have a texture, which is surprisingly difficult to match well enough to satisfy your eye.
-These issues may result in an unsuccessful match on your wall or floor, even if the color can be matched.
+In addition, your tile has a finish: glossy, glassy-glossy, lightly glossy, satin with a slight sheen, etc. These issues may result in an unsuccessful match on your wall or floor, even if the color can be matched.
 Please feel free to discuss this when requesting a glaze match.

 If you want flat, perfectly identical tile, we can produce colors on commercially produced base tile in a limited number of sizes, along with a variety of special shapes like bullnose, liner, and cove.
 These tile require specially formulated glaze, different from our stock glazes.
 Please inquire.
 The most common wall tile size of 4.25" square is available, for instance.